 It turns out somebody used the wrong kind of paint.

-Artificial surface is made out of tires.
+Artificial surface made out of tires.

 It's made out of the same kind of rubber that's actually made into tires for cars and other vehicles.

-And inside, if you've if you've ever watched a game and you've noticed what looks like little little black particles streaming up when a player slides in or when there's a lot of pressure on the ground, they're actually rubber pellets that are buried deep inside the fake blades of grass, which are also rubber.
+And inside, if you've ever watched a game and you've noticed what looks like little black particles streaming up when a player slides in or when there's a lot of pressure on the ground, they're actually rubber pellets that are buried deep inside the fake blades of grass, which are also rubber.

-And then there's a little cushion it.
+And then there's little cushion.

-Well, what had happened was the they used the wrong paint and it congealed with all those gazillion little pellets and became like tar and concrete.
+Well, what had happened was they used the wrong paint and it congealed with all those gazillion little pellets and became like tar and concrete.

 So they had to cancel the game.